rhodes8/Chess/README.md

-Hi, I am making a chess game in C++.
-I am a C++ noob and also a Git noob.
+Hi, I am making a chess game in C++

-I am currently chipping away at this project while learning C++
+I am currently chipping away at this project while continuing my learning of C++

 After I have build a C++ application that I can play chess on, I plan to build a Chess bot to play Chess versus.
-I plan to do this using bitboards.
+I hope to use bitboards in order to speed move generations up.